All Aging & Human Services offices are now open to the public.

 Johnson County Motor Vehicle Offices has resumed regular business hours of 7:30 a.m. to 4 p.m., Monday through Friday.

 Johnson County Motor Vehicle has opened a NEW online payment portal for vehicle tag renewal customers that have been unable to renew online or come into an office over the last several months.
-This renewal option is only available for customers with registrations that expired in March, April, May or June of 2020.
+This renewal option is only available for customers with registrations that expired in 2020.
 If you previously tried to renew online and your registration was not eligible, you can now renew through the portal.
 To renew online, you must have your plate and VIN number available.
 Your account number will be DEL followed by your plate number.
 If your plate number is SAM123, your account number will be DELSAM123.

 Deadlines Extended for Newly Purchased Vehicles